AileronControlPlane

 A YubiKey or similar hardware token holds the KEK directly; Aileron requests it via PIV / FIDO2 protocol.

 Rejected for v1 because hardware tokens are not universally available in the wedge audience (developers using AI coding tools; many do not own a hardware token).
-It’s also not forward-compatible with the TEE story without significant additional design.
+It also adds significant design complexity for portability across deployments.

 A --hardware-token mode is plausible post-MVP for users who want it.